-My responsibility is to audit the financial statements in accordance with the Environment agency Act 1995.
+My responsibility is to audit, certify and report on the financial statements in accordance with the Environment Act 1995.

 An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
-Reasonable assurance is a high level
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with ISAs (UK) will always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.